nyh-workshop/Custom-ROM-Sup-Game-Box-400in1/DumpingTheROM.md

 For proper removal of the breakout board ["ChipQuik" removal alloy](https://www.chipquik.com/store/index.php?cPath=2200&osCsid=7mct4sj51vad1di6k4k8qs4n14) is used. ***Suggestions are welcome on other ways to extract the board without using the expensive ChipQuik!***

-# If you are not interested in the earlier attempts, you can go to "Dumping the ROM" link instead.
+# If you are not interested in the earlier attempts, you can go to "How to Dump the ROM" link instead. :arrow_up:

 ___